ProSuite/techblog/_posts/2020-11-24-copy-archive-enabled-class.md

 Obviously, you will have to adjust this snippet to your situation, and you will need appropriate connection files.
+If you have many tables to copy, you will want to parameterize and generalize this script.
+For example, do not hard-code the fields, but get them using *arcpy.Describe()* or *arcpy.ListFields()*.
 Good luck.

 [multiple]: https://desktop.arcgis.com/en/arcmap/10.3/manage-data/gdbs-in-oracle/multiple-geodatabases-oracle.htm